Modular Airborne FireFighting System: Operations

 MAFFS equipment is stationed at eight locations around the United States.
 They are considered a "24-hour resource", meaning that when activated, it is expected that it will take 24 hours for the aircraft to arrive on scene, as the C-130s have to be pulled from their regular military duties and fitted with the MAFFS equipment.
 When needed, regional foresters can request a MAFFS activation after they have ascertained that all available commercial air tankers are assigned to on-going incidents or committed to an initial attack.
 The National Interagency Coordination Center at the National Interagency Fire Center (NIFC), Boise, Idaho, can activate the MAFFS when all other contract airtankers are committed to incidents or initial attack or are otherwise unable to meet requests for air operations.
 The request for MAFFS activation is approved by the national MAFFS liaison officer, who is the Forest Service director at NIFC.
 This request is then forwarded to the joint director of military support at the Pentagon.
 Governors of states where National Guard MAFFS units are stationed may activate MAFFS for missions within their state boundaries when covered by a memorandum of understanding with the military authority and the Forest Service.

 During the 1994 fire season, one of the worst during that decade, the four airlift wings equipped with MAFFS flew nearly 2,000 missions and dropped 51,000,000 lb of retardant.
 In 2004, after all the large civilian tankers in the U.S. had been grounded due to safety concerns, MAFFS-equipped C-130s were pre-positioned in western states in anticipation of wildfires.
 Besides use on U.S. fires, MAFFS has been deployed to Mexico, Europe, Africa and Indonesia.
 International deployment is initiated by a foreign government's request through the U.S. State Department.

+MAFFS were deployed in the Palisades Fire by the California Air National Guard in January 2025.

 The military is reimbursed for the cost of operating MAFFS flights by the agency having jurisdiction over the fire.

 MAFFS is in use in the Colombian Air Force, Brazilian Air Force, Royal Moroccan Air Force and the Royal Thai Air Force C-130s.
 It was also formerly used in the Portuguese Air Force C-130s.

-Training

-MAFFS crews are trained every year with USFS aviation operations personnel.
-The training is coordinated with the Air Force Reserve's 302d Airlift Wing at Colorado's Peterson Air Force Base, the Air National Guard's 153d Airlift Wing from Cheyenne, Wyoming, the 146th Airlift Wing from Port Hueneme, California, and the 152nd Airlift Wing from Reno, Nevada.

-In January 2010, a mobile training team from the 302d Airlift Wing deployed to Thailand to train members of the 601 Transport Squadron at Don Muang Royal Thai Air Force Base in the use of MAFFS.